 Testers with larger hands were thrilled with the Homemaxs mitts because they could fully accommodate their thumbs and forefingers.
 At the same time, these mitts provide good insulation, which makes them capable of handling red hot cast iron.
 Despite the thick lining, this mitt still supplies decent dexterity and is easy to slide on one-handed when laying on a countertop or hanging from a hook.
-Unlike many of the other models we have tested, the hook loop stitching is sturdy too.
+Unlike many of the other models we have tested, the hook loop stitching is quite sturdy.

 The All-Clad Textiles Silicone Oven Mitt is one of few sold as a single mitt out of all the models we reviewed.
 However, plenty of kitchen tasks only require one glove.
 With that in mind, this model offers plenty of forearm coverage for reaching into tall or deep ovens.
 Unlike the mitts with full silicone palms, we found the All-Clad's striped application of this grippy material over the thick cotton insulation to be more comfortable and secure when grasping the handles of heavy pots.

 On the other hand, many cooks will tell you that one mitt won't be sufficient in an active kitchen.
 Posing further restrictions is this model fit which is best suited to small to medium size hands.
 The purlicue (the space between the thumb and forefinger) is cut fairly shallow, which makes obtaining a solid grip around a handle nearly impossible if your thumb isn't fully seated.
 Thus, the dexterity of the All-Clad decreases as the size of the user's hands increases.
 With that said, those with medium-sized hands will find this model to be a good fit while still being able to slide it on/off one-handed.